 An SDIRA mimics a conventional IRA for legal and tax purposes, as it brings the same benefits as a traditional retirement account.
 However, account holders of an SDIRA have much more control over the assets held in their accounts.

-A conventional IRA is managed and administered by a third party and has limitations on the types of assets held within it, such as stocks, bonds, mutual funds, ETFs, and CDs.
+A conventional IRA is managed and administered by a third party and has limitations on the types of assets held within it.
 The specific offerings vary based on the company managing the account.
 Some administrators offer very limited choices; some charge rapacious fees.
 A conventional IRA does allow you some degree of freedom to choose how to invest your savings.

 On the other hand, an SDIRA is entirely managed by the account holder and has a much wider array of assets available.
 Instead of a broker or bank telling you what you’re allowed to buy, you choose for yourself.
 You can invest in types of assets that conventional IRAs can’t.
 A custodian handles your paperwork for you.
 The bottom line is, your money is yours to invest as you see fit.